akshayramesh8/Data_Careers_Analysis/README.md

 ## 📈 RESULTS AND INSIGHTS

 #### **1️⃣ Distribution of Top 5 Data Job Roles in India**

 🔹 **Data Engineers dominate** the job market, accounting for **42.1%** of total jobs.

 🔹 **Data Scientists** hold the second-largest share at 29.3%, indicating significant demand.

 🔹 **Data Analysts** make up 13.5%, reflecting a moderate demand.

 🔹 **Senior roles** (Senior Data Engineer: 9.6%, Senior Data Scientist: 5.5%) are fewer, likely due to experience barriers.

 #### ✅ Key Takeaways:

-✔️ The **Data Engineer** role is the most in-demand in India among data jobs in India..
+✔️ The **Data Engineer** role is the most in-demand in India among data jobs in India.

 ✔️ **Data Science** remains a high-demand field but lags behind engineering roles.

 ✔️ **Data Analysts** have opportunities, though significantly fewer than **Data Engineers and Scientists**.

 ✔️ **Senior roles have limited availability**, possibly due to the **experience barrier** required for these positions.

 ---

 #### **2️⃣ Count of Data Analyst Jobs in India**

 📌 The second plot provides a **detailed count of job openings** for each data-related role.

 🔹 **Data Engineers** lead with 19,062 job openings, reinforcing their dominance.

 🔹 **Data Scientists** come next, with 13,279 openings.

 🔹 **Data Analysts** have 6,121 openings, much lower than Engineers and Scientists.

 🔹 **Senior roles** have far fewer opportunities, indicating a selective hiring process for experienced professionals.

 #### ✅ Key Takeaways:

 ✔️ **Entry-to-mid level Data Engineering & Data Science roles dominate** the Indian job market.

 ✔️** Data Analyst** roles are available but significantly fewer, highlighting **stronger competition**.

 ✔️ **Senior positions are scarce**, likely requiring extensive experience and specialized expertise.

 ---